 WARNING: If the pilot light is extinguished either intentionally or unintentionally, no attempt should be made to relight the gas for a minimum of 3 minutes.
-Ensure Electrical supply, time control and Selector switches are set to 'OFF'.
+Ensure that the Electrical supply, time control and Selector switches are set to 'OFF'.

-- 6.3.1 Set the room thermostat to the lowest or OFF setting. - 6.3.2 On the Multifunctional control, remove the Outlet Pressure test point cover, and fit a pressure test gauge (refer Fig. 4). - 6.3.3 Turn the heater Gas supply ON, test for gas soundness and purge the whole gas pipe as described in BS6891. - 6.3.4 Referring to Fig .4, press and hold the OPERATING CONTROL, and whilst observing the Pilot Burner, repeatedly press the Piezo igniter button until the Pilot burner ignites. - 6.3.5 After 20 seconds release the OPERATING CONTROL and let it spring out; ensure the Pilot burner remains alight.
-If the Pilot burner extinguishes, rotate the OPERATING CONTROL clockwise to the '● ' position and ensure the OPERATING CONTROL is fully reset.
-Wait three minutes and repeat steps 6.3.4 and 6.3.5 until Pilot burner remains alight.
+- 6.3.1 Set the Thermista-stat/room thermostat to lowest or OFF setting. - 6.3.2 On the Multifunctional control, remove the Outlet Pressure test point cover, and fit a pressure test gauge (refer Fig. 4). - 6.3.3 Turn the heater Gas supply ON, test for gas soundness and purge the whole gas pipe as described in BS 6891. - 6.3.4 Referring to Fig. 4, press and hold the OPERATING CONTROL, and whilst observing the Pilot Burner, repeatedly press the Piezo igniter button until Pilot burner ignites.

-- 6.3.6 Ensure that the pilot flame envelops thermocouple tip, adjusting Multifunctional control valve Pilot Adjuster as required (refer Fig. 3). - 6.3.7 Set the Air Heater Electrical supply ON. - 6.3.8 Set the Time control to the required Heating On periods. - 6.3.9 Set the Selector switch to 'TIMED'. - 6.3.10 Set the room thermostat to MAXIMUM. - 6.3.11 Ensure the main burner has now ignited. - 6.3.12 Test for gas leakage at the supply, Multifunctional control, Pilot and Main burners using proprietary detection fluid, sealing any leaks found. - 6.3.13 Allow the heater to operate for a minimum of 15 mins. to ensure stability.
+- 6.3.5 After 20 seconds release the OPERATING CONTROL and let it spring out; ensure that the Pilot burner remains alight.
+If Pilot burner extinguishes, rotate the OPERATING CONTROL clockwise to '1' position and ensure that the OPERATING CONTROL is fully reset.
+Wait three minutes and repeat steps 6.3.4 and 6.3.5 until the Pilot burner remains alight, holding the OPERATING CONTROL depressed for a longer period than before. - 6.3.6 Ensure that the pilot flame envelops thermocouple tip, adjusting the Pilot Adjuster as required (refer Fig. 3). - 6.3.7 Set the Heater Electricity supply ON. - 6.3.8 Set the Time control to the required Heating On periods. - 6.3.9 Set the Selector switch to 'TIMED'. - 6.3.10 Set Thermista-stat or room thermostat to MAXIMUM. - 6.3.11 Ensure that the main burner has now ignited. - 6.3.12 Test for gas leakage at supply, Multifunctional control, Pilot and Main burners using proprietary detection fluid, sealing any leaks found. - 6.3.13 Allow heater to operate for a minimum of 15 mins. to ensure stability.

-Fig. 3 PILOT BURNER ASSEMBLY
+Fig. 3 Pilot Burner Assembly